-Revenue from the Company's ticketing operations primarily consists of convenience charges and order processing fees charged at the time a ticket for an event is sold.
-For tickets sold to events at the Company's owned or operated venues in the United States, and where the Company controls the tickets internationally, the revenue for the associated ticket service charges collected in advance of the event is recorded as deferred revenue until the event occurs.
-These service charges are shared between the Company's Ticketing and Concerts segments.
+Revenue from the Company's ticketing operations primarily consists of service fees charged at the time a ticket for an event is sold.
+For tickets sold to events at the Company's owned or operated venues and festivals in the United States, and where the Company controls the tickets internationally, the revenue for the associated ticket service charges collected in advance of the event is recorded as deferred revenue until the event occurs and these service charges are shared between the Company's Ticketing and Concerts segments.
 For tickets sold for events at third-party venues, the revenue is recognized at the time of the sale and is recorded by the Company's Ticketing segment.